syahrazfa/amazon_traffic_to_revenue_diagnosis/README.md

 # Data Warehouse and Analytics Project

-Welcome to the **Tokopedia Traffic to Revenue Diagnosis** repository! 🚀
+Welcome to the **Amazon Customer Behaviour Decision** repository! 🚀

-This project implements a decision-grade data warehouse and analytics system designed to analyze how Tokopedia’s traffic sources convert into durable revenue and contribution margin.
+This project implements a decision-grade data warehouse and analytics system designed to analyze how Amazon customer behaviour sources convert into durable revenue and contribution margin.
 It freezes real business data into an auditable truth model to answer one critical question:

-> Which acquisition channels deserve capital and which silently destroy margin?
+> Which discounted families deserve scale and which silently destroy margin?

 This repository is built as an operator- and investment-oriented portfolio project, demonstrating how data engineering, financial modeling, and analytical judgment combine to support real capital allocation decisions.